Faculty & Staff Directory

 About

 Miguel H. Díaz is the John Courtney Murray, S.J., University Chair in Public Service at Loyola University Chicago.
 Dr. Díaz served under President Barack Obama as the 9th U.S. Ambassador to the Holy See.
-He is a co-editor of the series Disruptive Cartographers: Doing Theology Latinamente.
-He is editor of the multi-authored volume one, The Word Became Culture (Orbis 2020) and the author of the third volume, Queer God de Amor (Fordham University Press, 2022).
+He is a co-editor of the series Disruptive Cartographers: Doing Theology Latinamente (Fordham University Press).
+He is editor of the multi-authored volume one, The Word Became Culture (FUP, 2024) and the author of the third volume, Queer God de Amor (FUP, 2022).
 As a public theologian, Professor Diaz regularly engages print, radio, and television media.
 He is a contributor to the “Theology en la Plaza column for the National Catholic Reporter.
 He is a member of the Catholic Theological Society of America (CTSA), the American Academy of Religion (AAR), and a member and past President of the Academy of Catholic Hispanic Theologians of the United States (ACHTUS).
-As part of his ongoing commitment to advance human rights globally, Díaz participates in several diplomatic initiatives in Washington, D.C., including being a member of the Atlantic Council, a member of the Ambassadors Circle at the National Democratic Institute (NDI), and a member of the Board and Senior Fellow for Religion and Peacebuilding for the Alliance for Peacebuilding (AfP).
+As part of his ongoing commitment to advance human rights globally, Díaz participates in several diplomatic initiatives in Washington, D.C., including being a member of the Ambassadors Circle at the National Democratic Institute (NDI), and a member of the Board and Senior Fellow for Religion and Peacebuilding for the Alliance for Peacebuilding (AfP).

 Degrees